TrisPatt/Big-Ts-Chophouse/README.md

 ![My Account](documentation/readme-imgs/my-account-menu.png)

 * Profile
-    * Once logged in, a user can update or add additional personal details in their profile
+    * Once logged in, users can update or add additional personal details in their profile
     * This can be useful as forms will pre-populate fields from the profile

 ![Update profile](documentation/readme-imgs/update-profile.png)